glibsonoran/Plush-for-ComfyUI/README.md

 ##  How to Setup Your Environment Variables

 An environment variable is a variable that is set on your operating system, rather than within your application.
 It consists of a name and value.
-For a paid ChatGPT key you can set the name of the variable to: `OAI_KEY` or `OPENAI_API_KEY`.
-If you're using an Open-source product that requires or can use a key (most do not), or a remote serivce that's not preconfigured, use the environment variable: `LLM_KEY`.
+For a paid ChatGPT key for example you can set the name of the variable to: `OAI_KEY` or `OPENAI_API_KEY`.
+If you're using an Open-source product that requires or can use a key (most do not), or a remote serivce that's not preconfigured, use the environment variable: `LLM_KEY` or create and name your own Enviroment Variable for use with Advanced Prompt Enhancer.
 Refer to the table above for other services.
 The example below only refers to 'OAI_KEY' but you can substitute the environment variable name that applies to you per the [table](https://github.com/glibsonoran/Plush-for-ComfyUI/blob/main/README.md#your-openai-api-or-open-source-key-optional-not-required-for-exif-wrangler-switch-nodes-or-advanced-prompt-enhancer-when-used-with-open-source-llms) above.

 Note that after you set your Enviroment Variable, you will have to **reboot your machine** in order for it to take effect.
 ##  Windows Set-up